A woodcut from an 1837 publication of John Greenleaf Whittier's anti-slavery poem,

 by Dave Montalvo

-Slavery existed in the North as well as the South, although in the North it had mostly ended before the Civil War.
+Slavery was practiced in the North as well as the South, although in the North it had mostly ended before the Civil War.

 Slavery as it existed in Pennsylvania was unique in several respects, not the least of which being the extremely early opposition to it.

-and the Underground Railroad.
-Also discussed will be the differences between slavery and indentured servitude.
+abolition movement and the Underground Railroad.
+Also discussed were the differences between slavery and indentured servitude.

 Dave Montalvo teaches physics at the Upper Merion Area High School, and is the current president of the King of Prussia Historical Society.

-NOTE: Before the presentation, we will hold a brief Society business meeting to conduct elections, present the 2019 financial report,
+NOTE: Before the presentation, we held a brief Society business meeting to conduct elections, present the 2019 financial report,

-and recognize the S. Paul Teamer award recipients for 2020.
+and recognize the S. Paul Teamer award recipient for 2020.